Falcon Lake Incident: In popular culture

-The incident was featured in Unsolved Mysteries Season 5, Episode 8.
-Michalak was interviewed on his account of the events, and the incident was reenacted with actors.
+The incident was featured in Unsolved Mysteries (Season 5, Episode 8), where Michalak was interviewed about his account of the events alongside dramatic reenactments.

-In 2010, singer-songwriter Jim Bryson with The Weakerthans released their album The Falcon Lake Incident which was recorded in a cottage at Falcon Lake, named after the incident.
-John K. Samson speaking with the National Post stated that he "[did not] believe in extraterrestrials" but that he "certainly believes in people's encounters."

-A 2013 film, Rulers of Darkness was inspired by the claimed events at Falcon Lake.
+In 2010, singer-songwriter Jim Bryson and The Weakerthans released the album The Falcon Lake Incident, which was named after the event and recorded in a cottage at Falcon Lake.
+Speaking with the National Post, John K. Samson stated that he "[did not] believe in extraterrestrials" but "certainly believes in people's encounters."
+The 2013 film Rulers of Darkness was inspired by the events.
 In the film, the protagonist's mother is killed by burns from a UFO at Falcon Lake, mirroring Michalak's claims.

-Fifty years after the incident, Michalak's son, Stan Michalak with the aid of UFOlogist Chris Rutkowski, published When They Appeared—Falcon Lake 1967: The Inside Story of a Close Encounter which compiled the Falcon Lake Incident according to eyewitness testimony.
-Other books have been published regarding Michalak's alleged encounter, including George Dudding's The Falcon Lake UFO Encounter.
+Fifty years after the incident, Michalak's son, Stan Michalak, and ufologist Chris Rutkowski published When They Appeared—Falcon Lake 1967: The Inside Story of a Close Encounter, which compiled the case according to eyewitness testimony.
+Other books on the subject include George Dudding's The Falcon Lake UFO Encounter.

-In 2018, in commemoration of the event's 50th anniversary, the Royal Canadian Mint issued a $20 non-circulating silver coin featuring the incident as a part of its Canada's Unexplained Phenomena series of coins.
-The commemorative coin was illustrated by Joel Kimmel.
-In line with Michalak's claims, the coin glows in the dark with beams appearing to emanate from the craft's underside.
-It is the first coin of its type to feature glow-in-the-dark elements.
-On the front side, the coin depicts Queen Elizabeth II, while the back's illustration depicts Michalak's claim of falling to the ground from an exhaust blast in the Manitoba wilderness while a UFO hovers above him.
-Only 4,000 copies of the coin exist; they initially sold at the retail price of $129.95.
+In 2018, the Royal Canadian Mint commemorated the 50th anniversary by issuing a $20 non-circulating silver coin as part of its Canada's Unexplained Phenomena series.
+Illustrated by Joel Kimmel, the coin features glow-in-the-dark elements, the first coin to have this trait, with beams emanating from the craft's underside.
+The front side depicts Queen Elizabeth II, while the back shows Michalak falling from an exhaust blast in the Manitoba wilderness while a UFO hovers above him.
+Only 4,000 coins were made, initially retailing for $129.95.

-Documents collected pertaining to the incident were donated to the University of Manitoba Archives in 2019, along with burned articles of clothing which Michalak had claimed came from the incident.

-Falcon Beach Ranch, a ranch operating nearby and owned by Devin and Kendra Imrie, who had inherited the land containing the alleged landing site, offers a "UFO Tour" for those wishing to visit the area.
+Documents and burned articles of clothing pertaining to the incident were donated to the University of Manitoba Archives in 2019.
+Falcon Beach Ranch, owned by Devin and Kendra Imrie, who inherited the land containing the alleged landing site, offers a "UFO Tour" for visitors wishing to explore the area.